 We own a number of trademark registrations and applications in the United States, Canada and other foreign countries.
-The following are some of the most important registered trademarks we own in the United States and/or Canada: BC, Beano, Boudreaux's Butt Paste, Chloraseptic, Chore Boy, Cinch, Clear Eyes, Comet, Compound W, Debrox, DenTek, Dramamine, Ecotrin, Efferdent, Effergrip, Fleet, Freeze Off, Gaviscon, Gly-Oxide, Goody's, Little Remedies, Luden's, Monistat, NasalCrom, Nix, Spic and Span, Summer's Eve, Tagamet, The Doctor's Brushpicks, The Doctor's NightGuard, and Wartner.
+The following are some of the most significant registered trademarks we own in the United States and/or Canada: BC, Beano, Boudreaux's Butt Paste, Chloraseptic, Clear Eyes, Compound W, Debrox, DenTek, Dramamine, Fleet, Freeze Off, Gaviscon, Goody's, Little Remedies, Luden's, Monistat, Nix, Summer's Eve and The Doctor's NightGuard.